rcarton/robertclick/README.markdown

 Robertclick is a jquery click handler providing alternative click callbacks to the default javascript events, and noticeably:

- - the 'dblclick' does not trigger the click event
+ - 'dblclick' does not trigger the click event
- - the 'longclick' is triggered after a given delay (default: 300ms)
+ - 'longclick' is triggered after a given delay (default: 300ms)
- - the 'dragclick' is triggered after a mouse displacement (default: 10px)
+ - 'dragclick' is triggered after a mouse displacement (default: 10px)

 requirements:
 --------------